What's in the Park

 The Skate ParkPlatt Fields is lucky to have a great set of ramps which are regularly used by locals of all ages.

-The Boating LakeThe lake is hard to miss.
-Squarely in the middle of the park, it is open for boating throughout the summer.
+The LakeThe lake is hard to miss.
+Squarely in the middle of the park, it's a beautiful haven for wildlife.

 Basketball and Tennis CourtsThere are two basketball courts.
 One is an older court.
 The other is part of a new complex, comprising of the basketball court and two tennis courts with fixed railing nets.